How John Harrison's remarkable timepieces helped solve the problem of finding longitude at sea

 The Harrisons felt that the full reward was already due under the terms of the 1714 Act, and the Commissioners had unfairly changed the rules.
 The recommendations became law in a new Longitude Act of 10 May 1765.

 Relations did not improve between the Board and the Harrisons.
 The commissioners wanted to share and publish the information.
 Harrison wanted to protect his methods.
-A series of disputed trials at the Royal Observatory further soured relations.

 Harrison eventually received generous compensation, but not all that he felt he was owed.
 Parliament ruled that Harrison should be rewarded for his services to the nation, no doubt with the King’s encouragement.